GluuFederation/docs-ce-prod/docs/source/operation/logout.md

 Read the [OpenID Connect Front-Channel Logout Specifications](http://openid.net/specs/openid-connect-frontchannel-1_0.html) to learn more.

 ## SAML Logout
 Gluu Server now supports SAML2 Single Logout.
 Once it's [enabled by the adminstrator](../admin-guide/saml.md#saml-single-logout), the logout URL is `https://[hostname]/idp/Authn/oxAuth/logout`.
+This logout link of IDP must have to be called from SP side.

 The user will be directed to the following confirmation page.